actions-marketplace-validations/PennRobotics_abc2pdf-action/README.md

 _[Github Action for Engraving Sheet Music from ABC](https://github.com/marketplace/actions/abc-to-pdf)_

 > **Warning**
-> Currently, the correct workflow is _de-commented-out_ and run manually through the "Actions" tab.
-It needs to move to **action.yml**
+> Currently, the correct workflow needs to be _de-commented-out_ and run manually through the "Actions" tab.
+> Some of these steps need to move to **action.yml**

 ## TODO